ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 Don't forget to test widgets, push notifications, and Firebase.

-Sometimes, deeplinks and widgets can bypass authentication, including biometrics.
+Sometimes, deep links and widgets can bypass authentication, including biometrics.

 Only if explicitly allowed, try flooding 3rd party APIs to cause possible monetary damage to the company, or denial-of-service (DoS) by exhausting the allowed quotas/limits.